hcnpeiris/qsimulator/README.md

 This repository contains a submission for the QOSF Mentorship Program, Cohort 10, Screening Test Task 1: **Statevector Simulation of Quantum Circuits.**

-This project simulates a quantum circuit using the Hadamard gate, X gate, and CNOT gate through two methods:
+This simulator simulates a quantum circuit using the Hadamard gate, X gate, and CNOT gate through two methods:

 1. Naive simulation using matrix multiplication
 2. Advanced simulation using tensor multiplication